eliranwong/ChromeOSLinux/development/AndroidStudioFlutter.md

 2) Download Chrome OS installation file for Chrome OS

 3) Open "Files" app, go to "Downloads" folder and locate the downloaded file.
-In our testing, the file name is "android-studio-ide-201.7042882-cros.deb".
+In our testing, the file name is "android-studio-ide-201.7199119-cros.deb".

-4) Right click and select "Install with Linux (Beta)"
+4) Right click and select "Install with Linux"

 5) Launch after installation is finished, via either launcher or running "/opt/android-studio/bin/studio.sh" on terminal